 - How to enable ‘Do Not Track’ in iOS 7 Safari

-- Scroll down and you'll find two things:
+Step #3.
+Scroll down, and you’ll find two things:

 But what if you don’t want websites to track your data, set cookies or store data on your iPhone/iPad?
 Private Mode comes to the rescue.

-- Scroll down and tap on Block Cookies under PRIVACY & SECURITY
+Step #2.
+Scroll down and tap on Block Cookies under PRIVACY & SECURITY.

-- Select between Always or From third parties and advertisers
+Step #3.
+Select between Always or From third parties and advertisers.

-Choosing “Always” option makes sure no cookies are set at all.
-Choosing “Third parties and advertisers” is a good option to prevent certain advertisers and third party websites from storing cookies on your computer.
+Choosing the “Always” option makes sure no cookies are set at all.
+Choosing “Third parties and advertisers” is a good option to prevent certain advertisers and third-party websites from storing cookies on your computer.

-- Launch Settings from your iPhone or iPad running iOS 7
+Step #1.
+Launch Settings from your iPhone or iPad.

 Enabling this option causes Safari to tell certain websites to not track you online as you surfing the web.